DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 ```

 The "laptop" repo and GitHub disagree on history.
 If we `git pull` or `git merge` in this case we
 risk introducing an unwanted merge commit.

+---

-If we didn't `git fetch` first and see that the history
+*If we hadn't run `git fetch` first and seen that the history had diverged then we may have worked
-diverged then we may have worked directly on the old copy of the branch which creates a mess that
+directly on the old copy of the branch.
+This creates creates a mess that has to be cleaned up later.
-has to be cleaned up later.
-Always stay aware of when the branch history is edited; this is another
+Always stay aware of when the branch history is edited (this is another reason to limit the scope of
-reason to limit the scope of branch history edits to personal branches for which you know the full
+branch history edits to personal branches for which you know the full history).
+Long-running
-history.
-Long-running branches (`main`, `develop`) should never have their history edited unless
+branches (`main`, `develop`) should never have their history edited unless (1) it is absolutely
-it is absolutely necessary, the need has been clearly communicated to all team members, and the edit
+necessary, (2) the need has been clearly communicated to all team members, and (3) the edit is done
-is done by a project admin.
+by a project admin.*

+---

 How do we resolve the diverged history between the "laptop" and GitHub?
 We have a few options
-available
+available:

-* Delete the local branch and checkout a fresh copy from GitHub
-  * For example (don't run this)
+* Delete the local branch and checkout a fresh copy from GitHub.
+For example (don't run this):
   * `git checkout main && git branch -d my-first-feature && git checkout my-first-feature`
 * Do a hard reset on the local branch to force it to point to the correct commit

 For either case, make sure there are no local changes that only exist on this old copy of the branch
 before fixing the branch otherwise those changes will be lost!

-Let's do a hard reset in this case:
+Let's do a hard reset this time:

 ```bash
 ~/src/git-workshop-2 $ git reset --hard origin/my-first-feature